nikhilmurali32/AAC-Communication/README.md

 # Personalized Conversational AI for Enhanced AAC Communication

-• Developed a personalized conversational AI system for AAC users by fine-tuning FLAN-T5 and integrating RAG with user-specific narrative embeddings, enabling context-aware and empathetic responses.
+- Developed a personalized conversational AI system for AAC users by fine-tuning FLAN-T5 and integrating RAG with user-specific narrative embeddings, enabling context-aware and empathetic responses.
-• Implemented dynamic prompting and FAISS-based retrieval, with final response generation via Mistral LLM, resulting in a 16% improvement in BLEU and ROUGE scores.
+- Implemented dynamic prompting and FAISS-based retrieval, with final response generation via Mistral LLM, resulting in a 16% improvement in BLEU and ROUGE scores.
 Built an interactive React frontend with Flask backend.

-# Frontend
+## Frontend

 This is a React-based front end for an Augmentative and Alternative Communication (AAC) system.

-## Features
 - Clickable, colorful word boxes for common AAC vocabulary
 - Search box at the bottom for sentence construction
 - Send button to submit input